jamescherti/compile-angel.el/README.md

 - Compile-angel allows enabling debug mode, which allows knowing exactly what compile-angel does.
 Additionally, compiled files and features are stored in variables that help identify what was compiled.
 - compile-angel-on-save-mode supports compiling indirect buffers (clones).
 - compile-angel-on-load-mode compiles features that have already been loaded to make sure that they are compiled.
+- Compile-Angel uses caching to enhance performance when locating the .el file corresponding to a given feature.

 ## How to make compile-angel behave like auto-compile?